-Welcome to Atwater Valley Community School.
+Welcome to Los Banos Valley Community School.
 Whether you are a returning student or new to our school, we want to make sure your experiences with us are positive and help you stay on track to either return to your district of residence or graduate from our school.

 The purpose of this handbook is to inform you of our policies, procedures and expectations.
-You will need to read the information provided in this handbook in order for us all to maintain a safe school environment that is conducive to learning.
+You will need to read the information provided in this handbook in order for us all to maintain a safe school environment, whether we are distance learning or on site, that is conducive to learning.

-If you have any questions concerning our school and our expectations, feel free to contact me at (209) 381-4550.
+If you have any questions concerning our school and our expectations, feel free to contact me at (209) 827-5600.
 I am more than happy to meet with you.